The Nest Website Policy and Terms and Conditions of Use

 PAYMENT PLAN: If you request a payment plan to cover the cost of services a down payment of 50% of the total cost is required to schedule your appointment.
 It is required that we keep a valid credit card and ID/DL on file and enroll in an automatic payment plan for the remaining balance.
 An additional $5.00 will be added to the cost to cover the arrangement and management of the payment plan.

 CANCELLATIONS OR MISSED APPOINTMENTS: Please remember to cancel or reschedule 24 hours in advance.
-Cancellations and re-scheduled sessions will be subject to a $25.00 charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
+Cancellations and re-scheduled sessions will be subject to a $40.00 charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session less than 15 minutes, you may lose some of that session time.
-If you arrive 15 minutes or more past your scheduled session time, you will be required to reschedule your appointment and assessed a $15.00 late fee.
+If you arrive 15 minutes or more past your scheduled session time, you will be required to reschedule your appointment and will be assessed the $40.00 fee.

 COLLECTION FEES: I understand that in the event my account is placed in collection status, any additional fees incurred due to this, will be added to my outstanding balance.
 This includes but is not limited to late fees, collections agency fees, court costs, interest and fines.
 I understand that these additional fees will be my personal responsibility to pay in full